ndh2np/SSD2024Dec_Learners_materials/practical4/part1-create-user-table.md

 **Explanation:**

-- The script checks if the `Users` table already exists.
-If not, it creates the table with the following columns:
+- The script creates the table with the following columns:
   - `id`: An integer column with auto-incrementing primary key behavior for unique user identification.
   - `username`: A varchar column with a maximum length of 50 characters, marked as `NOT NULL` and `UNIQUE` for distinct usernames.
   - `email`: A varchar column with a maximum length of 100 characters, marked as `NOT NULL` and `UNIQUE` for distinct email addresses.